poelstra/mhub/README.md

      * @param message Message object
      */
     publish(nodeName: string, message: Message): Promise<void>;
+    /**
+     * Ping server.
+     * Mostly used to check whether connection is still alive.
+     * Note that the client will automatically send pings in the
+     * absence of other communication, so there should be no need to
+     * manually send pings.
+     *
+     * @param timeout (optional) Timeout in milliseconds before rejecting
+     *                the promise with an error, or infinite if not given.
+     */
+    ping(timeout?: number): Promise<void>;
+}
+/**
+ * Options to be passed to MClient constructor.
+ */
+export interface MClientOptions extends TlsOptions {
+    /**
+     * When true, will not automatically connect in the
+     * constructor.
+Connect explicitly using `#connect()`.
+     */
+    noImplicitConnect?: boolean;
+    /**
+     * Number of milliseconds of idleness (i.e. no data
+     * transmitted or received) before sending a ping to
+     * the server.
+If it doesn't respond within that same
+     * interval, the connection is closed with an error.
+     * Use 0 to disable.
+     */
+    keepalive?: number;
 }
 export interface TlsOptions {
     pfx?: string | Buffer;